cockroachdb/docs/cockroachcloud/use-managed-service-backups.md

 ## Backups page

-A list of your full cluster backups displays on your cluster's **Backups** page.
+A list of your full and incremental cluster backups displays on your cluster's **Backups** page.

 For each backup, the following details display: